dresswithpockets/Scenario/docfx/articles/working_with_scenario.md

 builder.Use(services => services.AddTransient<IUserService, UserService>());
 ```

-For the sake of our example, lets create a user given this hypothetical `IUserServices` - the `With` method takes a factory method which is passed an `IServiceScope`, exposing all of the dependencies we've added to the scenario thus far:
+For the sake of our example, lets create a user given this hypothetical `IUserService` - the `With` method takes a factory method which is passed an `IServiceScope`, exposing all of the dependencies we've added to the scenario thus far:

 ```cs
 builder.With(async scope => await scope.ServiceProvider.GetRequiredService<IUserService>().CreateUserAsync());